PratikGajane/PratikGajane.github.io/_pages/publications.md

 * Peter Auer, Pratik Gajane and Ronald Ortner.
 [Adaptively Tracking the Best Bandit Arm with an Unknown Number of Distribution Changes](https://proceedings.mlr.press/v99/auer19a.html).
 In <i> the proceedings of the 32nd Annual Conference on Learning Theory (COLT)</i>, 2019.

 * Pratik Gajane, Ronald Ortner and Peter Auer.
 [A Sliding-Window Approach for Reinforcement Learning in MDPs with Arbitrarily Changing Rewards and Transitions](https://drive.google.com/file/d/1FHAgRpUPcO4YBjg3meK47d3VZozIwIx5/view).
-In <i> the 2nd workshop for Lifelong Learning: A Reinforcement Learning Approach (LLARLA)</i>, 2018 (<span style="color:gold">won the best paper award</span>). ([Poster](/files/LLARLA_2018_poster.pdf)).
+In <i> the 2nd workshop for Lifelong Learning: A Reinforcement Learning Approach (LLARLA)</i>, 2018 (<span style="color:firebrick">won the best paper award</span>). ([Poster](/files/LLARLA_2018_poster.pdf)).

 * Pratik Gajane and Mykola Pechenizkiy.
 [On Formalizing Fairness in Prediction with Machine Learning](https://www.fatml.org/media/documents/formalizing_fairness_in_prediction_with_ml.pdf).
 In <i> the 5th Workshop on Fairness, Accountability, and Transparency in Machine Learning (FAT/ML)</i>, 2018. ([Poster](/files/FATML_2018_poster.pdf)).